dart-archive/www.dartlang.org/src/site/codelabs/ng2/6-readjsonfile.markdown

 In this final step, you change the pirate name service to fetch the names and appellations from a JSON file on dartlang.
+This step introduces you to Angular's support for dependency injection.

 ## <i class="fa fa-anchor"> </i> Edit pirate_name_service.dart.